 Establish and practice new rules and limits at home.

 For many years, psychologists have stressed the importance of nurturing children for their personality development.
-Setting down simple ground rules to respond considerately to the others at home could lay the foundation for your child’s progress.
+Setting down ground rules to respond considerately to the others at home will lay the foundation for your child’s progress.
 If your kid treats others selfishly, firmly tell him or her that such kind of behavior is not permitted in the house.
-According to Donna Corwin, author of parenting books, limits give security to children because they can predict whether the outcome of their actions will receive negative or positive responses from adults.
+According to Donna Corwin, author of parenting books, limits give children security because they can predict whether their actions will receive negative or positive responses from adults.

 Stop trying to make your kid happy if you want them to be happy.

-Every parent wants the best for their child, but it is impractical to go out of your way to get all the details right for their happiness.
-You should stop creating a bubble world for your kid, where his or her happiness matters the most because life is most definitely not filled with just happiness and satisfaction.
-By not shielding your child and being overprotective, you are training him or her to tolerate unhappiness, disappointment, and failure.
+Every parent wants the best for their child.
+However, it is impractical to go out of your way to get all the details right for their happiness.
+Avoid creating a bubble world for your kid, where his or her happiness matters the most.
+Life is most definitely not filled with just happiness and satisfaction.
+By not shielding your child and being overprotective, you train him or her to tolerate unhappiness, disappointment, and failure.
 When you stop trying to make them happy always, you prepare your child to face the real world outside that bubble.

-Introducing empathy to your kid is a notable aspect of beginning to un-spoil your child.
+Introducing empathy to your kid is a notable aspect of beginning to unspoil your child.
 According to Dr. Michele Borba, teaching empathy is a critical factor in raising a happy child with a healthy mindset.
-Empathy is the significant ‘glue’ that holds the relationships that your child has with people around him or her in the outside world.
+Empathy is the significant ‘glue’ that holds the relationships that your child has with people around them in the outside world.

 Teach your kids to put themselves in other people’s shoes.
 If you help your child to understand what his or her unpleasant actions make others feel, he or she may learn to care about people around him.
 Teaching your kid how to be patient is another important step.
 To succeed, you must exhibit patience and become a role model for your child.